lxm201314/gitskills/README.md

 # gitskills
-Creating a new branch is quickly and simple: abctest
+Creating a new branch is quickly and simpled: abctest